-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course will cover several topics related to problem solving in the areas of business, finance, sociology, economics, and other areas in which mathematical methods are used.
+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks

+This course will cover several topics related to problem solving in the areas of business, finance, sociology, economics, and other areas in which mathematical methods are used.
 Specific topics include linear functions, systems of equations, matrix algebra, linear programming, and the fundamentals of probability and statistics.
-No previous experience in finite mathematics is necessary: however, a solid foundation in algebra is essential.
-Prerequisite: Math SAT score of 480 or higher or MAT 100 with a grade C or higher or Math Accuplacer score of 49 or higher and Algebra Accuplacer score of 51 or higher.
+No previous experience in finite mathematics is necessary; however, a solid foundation in algebra is essential.
+See page 30 for placement & prerequisite chart.